backtrader/backtrader-docs/docs/quickstart/quickstart.rst

   * For periods below 18 the strategy (commissionless) loses money.
   * For periods between 18 and 26 (both included) the strategy makes money.
-  * Above 26 money is lost agagin.
+  * Above 26 money is lost again.

 And the winning period for this strategy and the given data set is: